Getting Your Hunting License

 A Word on Safety Beyond the Course

 Passing hunter education is the beginning of safe hunting, not the end.
-Carry the core safety rules into every outing:
+Our full breakdown of the hunting safety rules that matter goes further, but carry these core rules into every outing:

 - Treat every firearm as if it’s loaded.